6 Surprising Health Benefits of Donating Blood

 Every two seconds someone in the U.S. needs blood.
 Every day, roughly 36,000 units of red blood cells are needed in the U.S., the Red Cross reports.
 Simply put, that’s a lot of blood.
 Patients with sickle cell diseases or cancer need blood transfusions throughout their treatments, and a single car accident victim can require up to 100 pints of blood.

 Since blood can’t be made or manufactured, these patients depend on blood donors for their very lives.

-You’ve read the posters, heard the announcements and seen the big trucks—community blood drives are often in the public eye.
+This might be something you already knew about.
+You’ve probably seen the posters and the big mobile blood banks—community blood drives are often in the public eye.
 We often hear about the importance of donating blood as it relates to the recipients.
 One blood donation could help up to three patients.
-Just a few minutes out of your day could save someone’s life.

 While it isn’t the same thing as a trip to the doctor, donating blood can be another way to keep an eye on your cardiovascular health.
 You’ll receive a mini-physical prior to the blood draw, in which someone will check your pulse, blood pressure, body temperature, hemoglobin and more.
 This can sometimes shed light on issues you didn’t even know about.

 “If your blood is too low in iron, the clinic will tell you and won’t draw your blood”, says Jan Patenaude, dietician and certified LEAP therapist.
 They will also inform you of any other blood issues they notice or if anything seems unusual.
 An occasional check up on your blood quality could be the key to spotting a health issue before it becomes life-threatening.